...or at least some forms of visual IVR are, and if it’s anything, it’s a stop-gap technology.

 What is Visual IVR?

 First of all, let’s define what I mean by Visual IVR so we are on common ground.
 Visual IVR, as implemented by most players in the industry today, means an IVR application augmented with a visual interface.
 So right after calling into a company hotline, while interacting with an IVR system, smartphone technology and (most) carrier networks let us open a native mobile app or browse to a mobile Web app (e.g. pushed to the phone via an SMS text message) while a call is taking place.
-This app visualises the options that the caller is hearing through the IVR, and lets them take control through this touch interface.
+This app visualizes the options that the caller is hearing through the IVR, and lets them take control through this touch interface.
 So rather than pushing keys on the numerical dial pad (DTMF input) or using speech recognition, the user can now navigate through the IVR options using touch.
 This can speed up navigation significantly, resulting in reduced call duration and an enhanced customer experience.
 It allows for entering information more easily into an IVR system, especially alphanumeric data or names.
 Sounds great, right?
 Let me continue.

 The problem with the name

 As a short detour, I’d like to have a look at the name “Visual IVR” the industry seems to have selected (I find it fascinating to see how new terms come into being sometimes).
 It is an attempt to leverage the well-known Interactive Voice Response technology and name, which isn’t a bad idea if you’re addressing the enterprise space.
 Your audience knows what it is and understands its benefits.
 IVR is a decade-old technology, still in wide use today for a reason (which I’ll get to in a minute).
-Unfortunately, ‘IVR’ has never been a friend of your customers’, given too many bad VUI (Voice User Interface) designs and missing integration with the contact centre.
+Unfortunately, ‘IVR’ has never been a friend of your customers’, given too many bad VUI (Voice User Interface) designs and missing integration with the contact center.
 (Tweet this!)

 Re-using a name with negative connotation might not be the best way to generate excitement about the capabilities of (mobile) customer service available with the ever-growing penetration of the smartphone.
 Quite frankly, though, I cannot offer an alternative that encapsulates what we are really talking about here, except for: mobile customer service, or customer service “on mobile”, or simply: customer service.
 (Tweet this!)
 (In 2015 I do not have to cite extensive market research anymore for you to agree with me that everything and anything in our daily lives, including customer service, takes place on mobile-connected devices these days for so many of us.)
 So, for lack of a better term, let’s keep using “Visual IVR” for now.